-Jefferson County Residents & Visitors Must Wear a Mask in Indoor & Outdoor Public Settings
+Jefferson County Residents & Visitors Must Wear a Mask in Indoor Public Spaces

-Effective July 24 at midnight, JCPH issued Public Health Order 20-008, which requires residents and visitors to wear a face covering while in indoor and outdoor public settings.
+Effective April 5, JCPH issued Public Health Order 20-008 (First Amended), which requires residents and visitors to wear a face covering while in indoor public settings.

 People who do not have to wear a mask include:

 - People who are 10 years old and younger